 Mergers and Acquisitions

-There is a wide range of regulations and legislation that relate to mergers and acquisitions.
+There are a wide range of regulations and legislation that relate to mergers and acquisitions.
 Many of them are to do with ensuring that staff and shareholders rights, during either process, are not damaged and the wider issues of fair competition in the market are maintained.

 Mergers and acquisitions are an important part of the wider commercial and financial legal sector.
 When a company takes over another company and establishes itself as the new owner it is called an acquisition.
 You are strongly advised to instruct a solicitor to advise you on this whole area.